spitlo/spitlo.github.io/content/code/rotnot.md

 The midi note is then written back to the wave file as part of the "Sampler Chunk", in the `MIDI Unity Note` field.

-The "Instrument Chunk" har a field with similar purpose, `MIDI Unshifted Note`.
+The "Instrument Chunk" has a field with similar purpose, `MIDI Unshifted Note`.
 Future versions might write to that as well.

 ## Usage